mmaquer2/highlight-twitter-clone/readme.md

 ### Back End:

     - Node.js and Express with PostgreSQL database.
-    - caching with Redis
+    - caching with Redis.
-    - websockets for messaging
+    - websockets for messaging.
-    - AWS S3 for storing user profile images
+    - AWS S3 for storing user profile images.

 ## Installation and Set up Instructions: